Fast and accurate Gaia-unWISE quasar mock catalogs from LPT and Eulerian bias: Conclusions

-In future work, we will use these mocks to perform a variety of studies based on Quaia data: testing the impact of observational systematics such as the selection function and the spectrophotometric uncertainties, the investigation of knots and voids statistics (Arsenov et al. in prep.), the assessment of the detectability of the BAO signal from Quaia, and the application of density field reconstruction techniques, among others.
+In future work, we will use these mocks to perform a variety of studies based on Quaia data: testing the impact of observational systematics such as the selection function and the spectrophotometric uncertainties, the assessment of the detectability of the BAO signal from Quaia, and the application of density field reconstruction techniques, among others.
 We publicly release the catalogs underlying this work, both with and without angular selection function.